Tampere makes a historical decision on 7 November 2016 – the city will build a tramway

-First Tampere tramway tracks are laid in Hervanta
+The world’s first Tampere tramway tracks are laid in Hervanta

-Tram day is celebrated in Tampere’s central marketplace
+Tram Day is celebrated in Tampere’s central marketplace

-Construction of the tram depot begins
+Construction starts on the tram depot

 The story of an old wallet